MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/change-update-channels.md

 1. Before you begin, double-check these items:
    - Make sure the scheduled task "Office Automatic Updates 2.0" is enabled on the client devices.
 This task, which updates the assigned channel, is a required part of managing updates for Microsoft 365 Apps, whether you use Group Policy, the Office Deployment Tool, Configuration Manager, or Intune.
    - Make sure that the update channel for the targeted device isn't set through Group Policy.
-Otherwise, the policy setting will take precedence over the Office Deployment Tool setting and the device will stay on the channel specified by the policy setting.
+Otherwise, the policy setting takes precedence over the Office Deployment Tool setting and the device stays on the channel specified by the policy setting.
 In such case, either remove the policy setting from the device or use [Group Policy to change the channel](#change-the-update-channel-with-group-policy).

 2. Download the latest version of the ODT (setup.exe) from the [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?LinkID=626065).

 3. Create a configuration file that specifies the new update channel.
 In the example below, the channel changes to Current Channel.
-See [Channel attribute in the Configuration Options article](../office-deployment-tool-configuration-options.md#channel-attribute-part-of-updates-element) for more details.
+For other update channels, look up the [channel attribute in the Configuration Options article](../office-deployment-tool-configuration-options.md#channel-attribute-part-of-updates-element).

 4. Deploy the Office Deployment Tool with the newly created configuration file using your standard processes.
 It must run the "setup.exe /configure yourconfigfile.xml" command to inject the update channel setting into the system.
 No requirement to close the Microsoft 365 Apps first, as only the stored configuration settings are changed.